verdaccio/verdaccio/website/blog/2019-09-07-managing-multiples-projects-with-lerna-and-yarn-workspaces.md

 After the import completes, you can remove unnecessary stuff like CI settings, old scripts, hoisted devDependencies...

-## Managing dependencies and devDependencies
+## Managing dependencies and devDependencies {#managing-dependencies-and-devdependencies}

 Each package will contain their own _dependencies_ and _devDependencies_ like if the package is not in a monorepo, but there are some interesting things you can do with _devDependencies_, hoist them in the root `package.json`.